peerreynders/astro-wc-ssr-demo/README.md

 This is about [progressive enhancement](https://alistapart.com/article/understandingprogressiveenhancement/), i.e. rendering HTML on the server, letting the browser build the DOM without JS and then handing the completed DOM over to JavaScript *to augment*.
 A more appropriate name for *progressively enhanced elements* would have been [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements)—a term already reserved to distinguish between *customized built-in elements* and *autonomous custom elements*.

-Customized build-in elements are the closest to the notion of *progressively enhanced elements* but [WebKit has no intent on supporting them](https://github.com/WebKit/standards-positions/issues/97) (though this can be mitigated with [`builtin-elements`](https://github.com/WebReflection/builtin-elements)).
+Customized build-in elements are the closest to the notion of *progressively enhanced elements* but [WebKit has no intent of supporting them](https://github.com/WebKit/standards-positions/issues/97) (though this can be mitigated with [`builtin-elements`](https://github.com/WebReflection/builtin-elements)).

 This is perhaps why Web Component tutorials primarily focus on *autonomous custom elements*.
 Consequently Web Component tutorials (and proponents) seem to focus on using *autonomous custom elements* for implementing fully client-side rendered UI components, serving as an alternative to [framework components](https://docs.astro.build/en/core-concepts/framework-components/).